Interstate 229 (Missouri): Future

 More than 400 people gave input on 19 different design proposals through an online survey via the Missouri Department of Transportation's (MoDOT) "I-229: Moving Forward" website.
 Proposals in seven different categories included reconstructing the Interstate at-grade or on slightly elevated structures in floodprone areas; removing the top deck and building another elevated structure next to the existing one; decommissioning the Interstate and using local streets or a scenic parkway through downtown St. Joseph; or routing I-229 into Kansas along a 2700 ft long bridge across the Missouri River.

 On November 14, 2019, MoDOT told the City of St. Joseph it had settled on two possible alternatives for the two-level section, both of which would involve its demolition and removing the Interstate designation.
 According to MoDOT's district planning manager, "Removing the structure and creating a facility that would facilitate local traffic which is what’s going on right now is the best approach moving forward."
 The St. Joseph Metropolitan Planning Organization's (MPO) technical committee voted down supporting the plans and asked for more information on how MoDOT arrived at its decisions.

 City officials have previously discussed the possibility of tearing the viaduct down at the end of its life in 2036.
 Don Wichern, an area engineer for MoDOT's Northwest Region, said I-229 is the least used Interstate in Missouri.
-No formal plans have been forward on how to handle the traffic if it is torn down.
+Future plans call for a demolition of I-229 through downtown St. Joseph and to be replaced with a surface boulevard.
+Even though right of way funding for the project has been allocated for the fiscal year of 2027, no additional funding or timeline has been designated for design or construction.
+The project will result in a de-designation of I-229.